Annuity vs 401(k): Which Is Best?

 What Is an Annuity?

-An annuity is a tax-deferred product many people help fund their retirement.
+An annuity is a tax-deferred product that many people use to fund their retirement.
 It can be purchased through an insurance company as a lump sum, or you can pay premiums over time.
 In most cases, annuities can provide you with monthly income for the remainder of your life.
-There are different types of annuities to meet the needs of specific goals.
+There are different types of annuities that meet specific goals.

 How Are Annuities Purchased?